williamboxhall/tcp-sockets/README.md

 |634&#124;S&#124;32         | 634    | Status Update| 32           | -          |

-Events may generate notifications for *user clients*. **If there is auser client** connected for them, these are the users to be informed for different event types:
+Events may generate notifications for *user clients*. **If there is a user client** connected for them, these are the users to be informed for different event types:

 * **Follow**: Only the `To User Id` should be notified